dkolegov/votingsystem/README.md

 ###4.
 Vote for restaurant.
 Note: restaurantId you can receive from 'Get all restaurants' services response.
 	Sublink: /vote/{restaurantId}
 	Method: POST
 	Parameters: no

+###5.
+Get all votes.
+	Sublink: /admin/votes
+	Method: GET
+	Parameters: no

 ## cURL commands(tested on Windows 7 only):